patrickbwarren/qgis-survex-import/README.md

 With a _digital elevation model_ (DEM raster layer) even more interesting things can be done.
-For example one can use the 'Raster Interpolation' plugin to find the surface elevation at all the imported stations (to do this, first create a field to hold the numerical result, then run the plugin).
-Then, one can use the built-in field calculator to make a DEPTH field containing the depth below surface, as the surface elevation minus the ELEVATION field.
+For example one can use the 'Raster Interpolation' plugin to find the surface elevation at all the imported stations (to do this, first create a SURFACE field to hold the numerical result, then run the plugin).
+Then, one can use the built-in field calculator to make a DEPTH field containing the depth below surface, as SURFACE minus ELEVATION.
 Stations can be coloured by this, or the information can be added to the 'map tip', etc.